Michael Hahn: Political editor and congressman

-After President Lincoln was assassinated in April 1865, Congress refused to seat any Representatives or Senators from the South until a reconstruction plan could be carried out.
+After President Lincoln was assassinated in April 1865, Congress refused to seat any Representatives or Senators from the former Confederacy until a reconstruction plan could be carried out.
 Senator-elect Hahn returned to New Orleans and allied with radical Republicans calling for a convention to revise Louisiana's Constitution of 1864 to include black suffrage.
 He was shot and severely wounded on July 30, 1866, in the New Orleans Riot.

-In 1867 Hahn became editor and manager of the New Orleans Republican newspaper, his platform for opposing President Andrew Johnson's lenient Reconstruction program.
-In 1872 Hahn retired to a plantation in St. Charles Parish.
+In 1867, Hahn became editor and manager of the New Orleans Republican newspaper, his platform for opposing President Andrew Johnson's lenient Reconstruction program.
+In 1872, Hahn retired to a plantation in St. Charles Parish.
 There he established the village of Hahnville and published his third newspaper, the St. Charles Herald.
 On his plantation, he grew sugar cane, the common commodity crop in the "sugar parishes" of this region.

-From 1871 to 1878 Hahn served in the Louisiana State Legislature.
-He was elected as Chairman of the Judiciary Committee and Speaker of the House.
+From 1872 to 1878 Hahn served in the Louisiana State Legislature.
+He was elected as Chairman of the Judiciary Committee and Speaker of the Louisiana House of Representatives amid the Wheeler Compromise.
 In 1878 he was appointed as Superintendent of the U.S. Mint in New Orleans, serving until January 1879.
 At that point, Hahn was appointed Judge of the 26th state judicial district, which included Saint John the Baptist, Saint Charles, and Jefferson parishes.
 During the 1880 elections, Hahn established and edited the New Orleans Ledger to promote Republican candidates.

 Although Democrats had regained control of the state legislature, Hahn was personally admired for his integrity and consistency of position.
-In 1884 Hahn was elected to Congress as the Republican candidate from Louisiana's 2nd congressional district – a race which he won handily by 3,000 votes.
+In 1884, Hahn was elected to Congress as the Republican candidate from Louisiana's 2nd congressional district – a race that he won handily by 3,000 votes.
 Serving as the only Republican Congressman from Louisiana, Hahn died on March 15, 1886, in his room at the Willard Hotel in Washington, D.C.
 He suffered a ruptured blood vessel near his heart.
 His body was returned to New Orleans.

-Hahn's funeral was conducted by an Episcopal priest, and he was buried in New Orleans' Metairie Cemetery.
+Hahn's funeral was conducted by an Episcopal priest, and he was buried in New Orleans's Metairie Cemetery.
 He had never married and died poor.
 He had spent much of his previous wealth in trying to maintain the Republican-oriented newspapers he published.